About the Theme

 That’s it, you’re all set!

-You can always download the latest version of Bento using the button on the official theme page or the download link from the automatic email you received after your initial download.
+You can always download the latest version of Bento from the official repository.
 After obtaining the “bento.zip” archive, unzip it and upload the resulting “bento” folder into the following folder inside your WordPress installation: /wp-content/themes/ using an FTP client or your hosting provider’s file manager.
 Agree to replace all existing files if prompted.
 Updating the theme will not erase any theme settings, pages, posts or other content.

 Bento comes with a powerful set of options that allow full customization of the theme according to your wants and needs.
-All theme options can be set through the Theme Options panel in your admin area, by visiting the Appearance -> Theme Options section.
-After any modifications to the theme options please do not forget to click on the blue “Save Changes” button which can be found at the bottom of each section.
+All theme options can be set through the native WP Customizer interface in your admin area, by visiting the Appearance -> Customize section.
+After any modifications to the theme options please do not forget to click on the blue “Save & Publish” button in the top right corner of the customizer area.

-- Website Elements – in this section you can upload the images to be used as logo and favicon (browser tab icon), as well as set up other elements of the website such as displaying next posts in blog without reloading the page, fixing the header on top of the window when scrolling through the website, etc.
+- Site Elements – in this section you can set up various elements of the website such as displaying next posts in blog without reloading the page, fixing the header on top of the window when scrolling through the website, etc.

-- Layout and Background – here you can set the width of the content area, choose between a wide and a boxed layout for the website, as well as set up the backgrounds for the website and the content area.
+- Site Layout – here you can set the width of the content area, choose between a wide and a boxed layout for the website, as well as set up the backgrounds for the website and the content area.

 - Fonts and Typography – in this section you can input the fonts to be used for the headings, the menu, and the rest of the texts of your website.
 Just go to the Google Fonts repository, pick any fonts you like, and write their names into the respective fields.
 Note that all fonts used in this section can also be identical if you wish.